RespDev/res-bot/README.md

 # Res's - Discord Bot

-The discord bot behind a few discord server's
+The discord bot behind the ResPlay's Discord server.

 Down below is a quick tutorial on how to run the discord bot correctly.